java-deobfuscator/deobfuscator-gui/README.md

 # deobfuscator-gui
 An awesome GUI for an awesome deobfuscator

-Select deobfuscator-gui.jar.
-The latest version works the best.

 ## What is Deobfuscator-GUI?
 Deobfuscator-GUI is a GUI for the deobfuscator located at https://github.com/java-deobfuscator/deobfuscator.